matheusmbar/matheusmbar.github.io/_posts/2019-02-19-bugfree-robot_project_start.md

 My journey started with reading it from start to finish (_there are some exercises recommended to be executed on each chapter but I've just jumped them, think about executing them if this method works best for your learning cycle_) and creating a small sample project to test it out.
 It IS NOT this project.
 The first one was really confusing and clogged with useless functions that had the learning process as the only reason to exist, functions that checked if an IO pin was already initialized, others that read the ping and saved its logic level in a data structure on RAM for no one to consult, so many overhead on everything.
 This first project is laying forgotten in some private repository never to be recovered.

 At this time a new project was starting at my job and I've decided to execute at least part of it applying TDD.
 Its core was about communicating through UART with an external radio module with AT commands and compressing data in the payload.
-The development of the data insertion on the payload being verified by the tests made me alot more confident that everything was running as expected at the end, and helped me identify many mistakes in codes that I was sure that were built carefully and that would work correctly.
-And the surprising part: most of it were coded and verified without even openning the microcontrollers development IDE, firing its compiler neither opening some debugging session with its programmer.
+The development of the data insertion on the payload being verified by the tests made me a lot more confident that everything was running as expected at the end, and helped me identify many mistakes in codes that I was sure that were built carefully and that would work correctly.
+And the surprising part: most of it were coded and verified without even opening the microcontrollers development IDE, firing its compiler neither opening some debugging session with its programmer.
 Crazy right?
 But it is possible, while saving a lot of time and headache.

 ### What is this project about
 This article got a bit bigger than expected but it can't end without a properly introduction to what this project is supposed to be.

 I'm going to develop the firmware from scratch for a robotics project of mine.
-This wiki will be used as a progress blog, sometimes describing technical stuff about how to put the test environment to work, create unitary and integration tests, make-build-test-repeat, design system's architecture and other times talking about the robot itself, its taks and the algorithms implemented for it.
+This website will be used as a progress blog, sometimes describing technical stuff about how to put the test environment to work, create unitary and integration tests, code-make-test-repeat, design system's architecture and other times talking about the robot itself, its tasks and the algorithms implemented for it.

 The idea is giving a strong base for those who want to improve as embedded programmers through passing on some practices that are helping me improve in the last (and following) months too.